-You will love how simple yet decadent this chocolate dulce de lechecake is!
-It features two layers of chocolate cake and is topped with the most delicious dulce de leche buttercream frosting.
+This simple yet decadent this chocolate dulce de leche cake has two layers of moist chocolate cake.
+It’s topped with delicious dulce de leche buttercream frosting!

 - Chocolate cake: I used the same chocolate cake recipe that I used to make my mini chocolate cake.
 It’s rich, delicious and is so easy to make.